-Although some time ago, just before the highway was built, Big Sur was an almost an unpopulated place where even the electricity was missing, today it is being assalted by tourists who come here for hiking, camping, climbing or walking, boat riding and kayaking.
+Although some time ago, just before the highway was built, Big Sur was an almost an unpopulated place where even the electricity was missing, today it is being assaulted by tourists who come here for hiking, camping, climbing or walking, boat riding and kayaking.

 8. McWay Falls

-A mini waterfall that has its fall straight into the ocean, rocks covered with musk, glowing turquoise waters, a charming and hardly accessible beach that looks untouched, surrounded by cliffs and lawns with pastel pink flowers.
+McWay Falls, a mini waterfall that flows straight into the ocean, rocks covered with musk, glowing turquoise waters, a charming and hardly accessible beach that looks untouched, surrounded by cliffs and lawns with pastel pink flowers.
 A splendid panorama that gives me the feeling of being on an exotic island.

 9. The elephant seals in Point Piedras Blancas

 The cute animals were first seen here, on the beach, in 1990.
-Initially, it was a small number colony, but in the meantime it has expanded so much that the colony now has 15,000 members.
+Initially, it was a small number colony, but in the meantime, it has expanded so much that the colony now has 15,000 members.

 10. Santa Barbara

-The American Riviera has become famous for its widespread beaches, relaxing atmospheres, but especially for the colonial Spanish-style houses with red-tiled roofs.
+The American Riviera has become famous for its wide beaches, relaxing atmospheres, but especially for the colonial Spanish-style houses with red-tiled roofs.

 11. Santa Monica

-You have already reached the 3rd “Santa”, the one in which you find the end of the famous and historical Route 66, the one that’s now 100 years old, and on which you can entertain yourself in old-school style, in one of the most beautiful amusement parks in the country.
+You have already reached the 3rd “Santa”, the one in which you find the end of the famous historic Route 66, the one that’s now 100 years old, and on which you can entertain yourself in old-school style, in one of the most beautiful amusement parks in the country.

 12. Los Angeles

 The epicenter of the fashionable world of America, point 0 of the cinema and music industry, whose protagonists live in the luxury residences in Beverly Hills.

 13. Seal Beach

-In this case, I suggest you visit Seal Beach, not only for the sake of memories but also for its beauty, for the very large white sandy beach, for ocean-facing terraced houses, for the second largest wooden pier in the country, but also for the tallest palms I have ever seen.
+In this case, I suggest you visit Seal Beach, not only for the sake of memories but also for its beauty, for the very large white sandy beach, for ocean-facing terraced houses, for the second-largest wooden pier in the country, but also for the tallest palms I have ever seen.